kepeoples/cse15l-Lab-Report/index.md

  ***(c) Command with a path to a file as an argument.***
 ```$ cat /path/to/directory```
 Working Directory: /path/to/directory
-Output: Erro! because Is a directory
+Output: Error! because Is a directory
 **Explanation**: A file path, not a directory path, is what the cat program requires as an argument.
 An error occurs when attempting to display the contents of a directory.

 **Conclusion**